 Ambassador Jürgen Schulz has been the Deputy Permanent Representative of Germany to the United Nations since January 2017.
+Since January 2018, Ambassador Schulz has been serving for Germany as Vice-Chair of the Organizational Committee of the UN Peacebuilding Commission.
 From January until July 2017 Ambassador Schulz served as Vice-President of ECOSOC.
 In this capacity he chaired inter alia the ECOSOC Humanitarian Affairs Segment in Geneva (21-23 June).

 After completing secondary education in his hometown Gladbeck, Ambassador Schulz studied economics and business administration at Ruhr-Universität Bochum.
 He joined the Foreign Office in 1991.